nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 3b.
-The given email or student id is not unique
+The given email or student id is not unique.

     * 3b.1.
 ProgrammerError shows an error message.